tap-ir/tap-ir.github.io/README.md

 ![menu-copy](menu-copy.jpg)

-By clicking the copy button you can copy the current file full path, or the current selected text in the clipboard.
+By clicking the copy button you can copy the currently selected nodefull path, or the currently selected text in the clipboard.

+?> Copying the node path is useful when, at the same time, you use [TAPyR-CMD](https://github.com/tap-ir/tapyr-cmd) as you can paste the paste of the node to the shell to run some command on it.

 ##### Download